 This course exposes students to the fundamentals of networks and networking in IT.
 It then builds deeper understanding of how networks work, including the topics of LANs, WANs, service providers, packets, hubs, routers, switches, and Internet protocols.
 The laboratory reinforces and expands learning of principles introduced in the lecture.
 Hands-on activities focus on setting up and configuring local and enterprise networks, experimenting with various topologies, and scalability planning with routers and switches.
 Prerequisite: CST-111 or CST-105.

 This course introduces key aspects of information systems development within the context of business information systems.
 Students focus on systems development with an emphasis on the system development life cycle, including requirements analysis and traceability, feasibility, and cost-benefit analysis.
 Systems development, deployment, and post-implementation processes are also addressed.

 This course examines the design, development, implementation, and maintenance of relational database structures.
 Emphasis is on appropriate application and implementation.
-Prerequisite: BIT-200 or CST-110 or CST-111.
+Prerequisite: BIT-200, BIT-205, CST-110, or CST-111.

 * Please note that this list may contain programs that are not presently offered as program availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program listed herein please first contact your University Counselor for the most current information regarding availability of the program.

 * Please refer to the Academic Catalog for more information.
 Program subject to change.